 History of the Schinkel Church

 In its present form, the church of Neuhardenberg adjacent to the castle grounds was largely designed by Karl Friedrich Schinkel in 1801.
 He was still only a young, relatively unknown architect at the time.
 It replaced the original, badly damaged baroque building.
 Although its construction therefore began when the estate was still owned by the von Prittwitz family, it was not completed until 1814 at the behest of Fürst von Hardenberg.
 Schinkel had a flat ceiling installed, designed a tower with a flat conical broach roof and rearranged and redesigned the interior.
+At the instigation of Carl Friedrich Zelter, the church was given a Buchholz organ.
 The church was officially consecrated on 31 October 1817, the 300th anniversary of the day Martin Luther fastened his 95 theses to the door in Wittenberg.

 Inside, an extraordinary curiosity is on display: the heart of the state chancellor, who died in Genoa in 1822.
 It was placed in the back wall of the mensa five years after the consecration of the church and has remained there ever since.